codetopiacommunity/codetopia-resource-hub/hello-world/webdev.md

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
     - This extension formats your HTML, CSS, and JavaScript code.

-You can also install thess extensions by clicking on the `Extensions` icon on the left side of the Visual Studio Code window.
+You can also install these extensions by clicking on the `Extensions` icon on the left side of the Visual Studio Code window.
 Then search for the extensions and click on `Install`.

 ///**Extensions installing gif goes here**///